dart-atom/dart/_posts/2014-01-03-getting-started.md

 Clicking on an issue in the problems view will take you to that source code with the problem.
 For some issues, the plugin can provide automated fixes - so called 'quick fixes'.
-When at a source location with errors, hit `'ctrl-1'`; if there are any available fixes a menu with available options will be shown.
+When at a source location with errors, hit `ctrl-1`; if there are any available fixes a menu with available options will be shown.

 When looking at source code, you can get more information about a class, method, or variable by placing the cursor on that symbol and hitting `F1`.
 The dartdoc information for that element will be displayed.

-Command or option-clicking on an element, or hitting `'ctrl-alt-down'`, will jump to its definition.
-To jump back, hit `cmd-option-up` (or `'ctrl-alt-up'`).
+Command or option-clicking on an element, or hitting `ctrl-alt-down`, will jump to its definition.
+To jump back, hit `cmd-option-up` (or `ctrl-alt-up`).

 You can toggle on and off a structural outline view of the current Dart file by executing the command `'toggle outline view'`.

 In order to find all the places where an element is referenced, right click on that element and select the menu item `Find References`.
-You can also use the key binding `'ctrl-f4'`.
+You can also use the key binding `ctrl-f4`.
 The results will be displayed in a view on the right;
 clicking on a result will jump to the associated source location.
 The results view can be closed via the close button (or by hitting the escape key twice).